mukunda-p/vogueX---Fashion-Recommender/CONTRIBUTING.md

   - Include documentation in the repo.
 Before your pull request being accepted the reviewers may ask you to additional changes.

+### How to report bugs:

+This section guides you through submitting a bug report for SE-HW.
+Following this helps the maintainers of the repo and the community as a whole to understand the bug, methods to reporduce it and find bugs related to it.

+Before filing a bug, please make sure to:

+* Check the debugging guide
+* Check the FAQs, if any.

+### Install Git
+Install and configure [Git](https://git-scm.com/) on your local machine.

+Follow the steps in the link to [Set Up Git](https://docs.github.com/en/github/getting-started-with-github/quickstart)

+### Install Python3
+	Use the guide to install Python3 on your system: https://docs.python.org/3/using/< your OS >.html

+Here, <your OS> is the Opearting System of your machine.

+### Fork Repository
+To contribute code to our product, push code to your own fork and open Pull Requests in the [GitHub repository](https://github.com/arvindsrinivas1/vogueX---Fashion-Recommender)
 # Styleguides
 ### Git Commit messages
   - Describe the need of change